 Diagnosis:

-The MRI scan shows pockets of inflammation and swelling throughout the brain which is consistent with an auto-immune cause.
+The MRI scan shows pockets of inflammation and swelling throughout the brain, which is consistent with an auto-immune cause.
 Peaches' likely diagnosis is: Meningoencephalitis of Unknown Etiology ("MUE") – this means essentially something has caused Peaches the immune system to attack her brain which has led to her symptoms.

 Peaches has had the care of a dedicated and supportive foster team while with our charity.
 We have also collected a very passionate, caring and experienced team of veterinarians, specialists and Neurologists (read more on this below) to ensure she has the best chance at life.
 We are seeing great results under their advice and hope this will continue with the benefit of time!